Xylose

-Xylose (cf. ξύλον, xylon, "wood") is a sugar first isolated from wood, and named for it.
-Xylose is classified as a monosaccharide of the aldopentose type, which means that it contains five carbon atoms and includes an aldehyde functional group.
-It is derived from hemicellulose, one of the main constituents of biomass.
-Like most sugars, it can adopt several structures depending on conditions.
-With its free aldehyde group, it is a reducing sugar.
+Xylose (cf. ξύλον, xylon, "wood") is a common monosaccharide, i.e. a simple sugar.
+Xylose is classified as aldopentose type, which means that it contains five carbon atoms and includes an aldehyde functional group, at least in its open-chain form.
+It is abundant in biomass, and is one of the most abundant sugars in nature.
+It is a white, water-soluble solid.

 Structure

 The acyclic form of xylose has chemical formula HOCH_{2}(CH(OH))3CHO.
-The cyclic hemiacetal isomers are more prevalent in solution and are of two types: the pyranoses, which feature six-membered C5O rings, and the furanoses, which feature five-membered C_{4}O rings (with a pendant CH_{2}OH group).
+Cyclic hemiacetal isomers are more prevalent in solution.
+These cyclic isomers include the pyranoses feature six-membered C5O rings, and the furanoses, which feature five-membered C_{4}O rings (with a pendant CH_{2}OH group).
 Each of these rings is subject to further isomerism, depending on the relative orientation of the anomeric hydroxy group.

 The dextrorotary form, -xylose, is the one that usually occurs endogenously in living things.
 A levorotary form, -xylose, can be synthesized.